voutilad/redpanda-tf-demo/README.md

 ## Okta Config

 This part needs to be documented a bit...TBD.
 Currently this demo uses two roles: `admin` and `viewer`.

+## Known Issues

+* When doing a destroy, the SslPolicy instance cannot be removed.
+Need to find a way to properly order the destruction.
+Manually removing it is necessary for now.
+    ```
+    google_compute_network.vpc: Destruction complete after 32s
+    ╷
+    │ Error: Error when reading or editing SslPolicy: googleapi: Error 400: The ssl_policy resource 'projects/sandbox-customer-success/global/sslPolicies/redpanda-console-ssl-policy' is already being used by 'projects/sandbox-customer-success/global/targetHttpsProxies/k8s2-ts-hku8jlii-redpanda-redpanda-console-t970bmmg', resourceInUseByAnotherResource
+    ```